joergschultzelutter/mowas-pwb/README.md

 - ``follow-the-ham`` This will _not_ provide you with the directions to the nearest restaurant :meat_on_bone: but enables you to track one APRS call sign's position.
 In addition to the program's default set of (static) coordinates which are monitored by default, this option will look up the user's call sign on aprs.fi, retrieve its lat/lon coordinates and then monitor these dynamic coordinates, too.
 This is a useful option if you're in a disaster area along with your APRS-capable HT and need to be aware of any dangers and emergencies that might be related to your current position. __Please use this option responsibly and only when necessary__.
 This program option is __not__ supposed to be used on a permanent basis.
 Remember: with great power comes great responsibility.
 This program option has no default setting, meaning that unless you specify a call sign, only the static coordinates from the program's config file will be monitored.
 - ``warning-level``.
 Defines the minimal warning level that a message must have before the program considers it for processing.
 Currently, MOWAS supports four warning levels (listed in ascending order of importance): ``MINOR`` (default setting), ``MODERATE``, ``SEVERE`` and ``EXTREME``.
 If your message's warning level is below the given value for the ``warning-level`` parameter, it will be ignored - even if its coordinates match with your watch coordinates.
 - ``dapnet-high-prio-level``.
 Similar to the ``warning-level`` parameter, you can specify a MOWAS warning threshold for MOWAS messages of the "Alert" and "Update" categories.
 If the MOWAS messages' warning level is greater or equal to ``dapnet-high-pro-level``, then the outgoing DAPNET message will be sent to the user with high priority.
 In any other case, normal priority settings will be applied.
 Note that MOWAS "Cancel" messages will always be sent with standard priority.
 Default value for this option is ``SEVERE``.
+- ``enable-covid-content``.
+By default, ``mowas-pwb`` __suppresses__ Covid related alerts.
+Due to the sheer amount of Covid related messages issued by the German government on a daily basis, I've added this constraint which simply omits all messages containing the terms ``covid`` or ``corona``.
+If you still want to receive these messages, you can set this option.

 If you have specified the ``follow-the-ham`` parameter AND aprs.fi's access key is configured,``mowas-pwb`` will initiate one request to aprs.fi during its startup process.
 This pre-check allows it to detect if the call sign does exist on aprs.fi and if the aprs.fi API access key is configured in a proper way.
 If that check is not passed successfully, the program startup will abort.
 Any _further_ errors in retrieving that call sign's position data during its processing cycles will _not_ cause a program error, though. ``mowas-pwb`` will simply continue to monitor the static watch areas which were specified in the program config file; the call sign's availability on aprs.fi simply might have expired.